3324-Supernova-Robotics/Example-VEXcode/5-Feedback-Controller/README.md

 For this example we will be using a P loop, the first part of PID.

-P loops work by running `taret - current`.
+P loops work by running `target - current`.
 The chart below shows how error becomes smaller as the robot gets closer to the target.

 | target  | current | error |
 | :---:   |  :----: | :---: |